Matrona Nikonova: Later life

 At a time when other religious people were sent to the Gulag or sent into exile for their beliefs, no one ever betrayed Matrona's location.
 People continued to come to Matrona for advice and for help with their troubles.

 A story, related by her biographer, Zinaida Zhdanova, tells how Matrona told Zinaida's mother, Evdokia, described as a plain 28-year-old, that she would marry a handsome nobleman.
 Evdokia moved to Moscow and became a cook at the house of a rich nobleman whose son, Vladimir, was betrothed to one Shukhova.
 Shortly thereafter, Vladimir is said to have had a dream in which a voice told him to marry a woman named Evdokia.
 The next morning he asked if there was such a woman in the household, met her, and nearly fainted.
 Later, he was sent for training to Perm with Evdokia, and Zinaida was born shortly thereafter.

-In another of her reported miracles, she helped a college architecture student revise a paper required for graduation by describing in detail some of the great architectural achievements in Florence and Rome, including the Palazzo Pitti.
+In another of her reported miracles, she helped a college architecture student to revise a paper required for graduation by describing in detail some of the great architectural achievements in Florence and Rome, including the Palazzo Pitti.

 She is said to have predicted her own death three days in advance, accepting all visitors during those final days.
 Following her death in 1952, her gravesite became a pilgrimage site.
 She was recently canonized by the Russian Orthodox Church.
 Her remains are now in the Church of the Protecting Veil of Our Lady at Intercession Convent in Moscow.
-The lines of people waiting to visit her gravesite is reported as regularly being quite long (often needing three or four hours to make a short visit to the gravesite) and well-behaved...
+The lines of people waiting to visit her gravesite is reported as regularly being quite long (often needing three or four hours to make a short visit to the gravesite) and well-behaved.